Chart Color Schemes

 Doncaster East - South has seen below average employment performance when compared to national benchmarks

-Doncaster East - South has a highly educated workforce with professional services showing strong representation.
+Doncaster East - South has a highly educated workforce with professional services having strong representation.
 The unemployment rate was 5.1% in the past year, with an estimated employment growth of 3.0%.
-As of September 2025, 8,181 residents are employed while the unemployment rate is 0.4% higher than Greater Melbourne's rate of 4.7%.
+As of September 2025, there are 8,181 residents employed while the unemployment rate is 0.4% higher than Greater Melbourne's rate of 4.7%.

-Workforce participation lags significantly at 64.1%, compared to Greater Melbourne's 71.0%.
-A high 36.1% of residents work from home, potentially influenced by Covid-19 lockdowns.
-Key industries of employment among residents are health care & social assistance, retail trade, and professional & technical services.
+Workforce participation lags at 63.9%, compared to Greater Melbourne's 71.0%.
+According to Census responses, 36.1% of residents work from home.
+Key industries include health care & social assistance, retail trade, and professional & technical services.
 Retail trade shows notable concentration with employment levels at 1.3 times the regional average.

-Conversely, construction has lower representation at 6.9% compared to the regional average of 9.7%.
-The area offers limited local employment opportunities, indicated by the count of Census working population versus resident population.
-In the 12-month period ending in September 2025, employment increased by 3.0% and labour force grew by 2.8%, resulting in a unemployment fall of 0.2 percentage points.
-This contrasts with Greater Melbourne where employment grew by 3.0%, labour force expanded by 3.3%, and unemployment rose by 0.3 percentage points.
-Jobs and Skills Australia's national employment forecasts from May-25 project national employment growth of 6.6% over five years and 13.7% over ten years, with varying rates across industry sectors.
+Conversely, construction has lower representation at 6.9%, compared to the regional average of 9.7%.
+Limited local employment opportunities are indicated by the count of Census working population versus resident population.
+In the 12-month period ending in September 2025, employment increased by 3.0% alongside labour force increasing by 2.8%, resulting in unemployment falling by 0.2 percentage points.
+Jobs and Skills Australia's national employment forecasts from May-25 project national employment growth of 6.6% over five years and 13.7% over ten years.
 Applying these projections to Doncaster East - South's employment mix suggests local employment should increase by 6.9% over five years and 14.0% over ten years, though this is a simple weighting extrapolation for illustrative purposes and does not account for localised population projections.

 Frequently Asked Questions - Employment